vis-nlp/ChartGemma/README.md

 | ------------- | ------------- |
 | ChartGemma  | [ChartGemma](https://huggingface.co/spaces/ahmed-masry/ChartGemma) |

+## Dataset
+You can find our dataset on Huggingface (https://huggingface.co/datasets/ahmed-masry/ChartGemma)

 ## Inference
 You can easily use our models for inference with the huggingface library!
 You just need to do the following: